Barissa-Imran/alx-system_engineering-devops/0x00-shell_basics/README.md

 `3-listfiles` - Display current directory in a long format

 `4-listmorefiles` - Display the current directory contents, including hidden files (starting with `.`).

+`5-listfilesdigitonly` - Display current directory contents.
+* long format
+* with user and group IDs displayed numerically
+* And hidden files (starting with `.`)